David Gitari: Early life and religious career

+Gitari was born in Ngiriambu in Kirinyaga County to Samuel Mukuba, who was an Anglican Evangelist, and Jessie Njuku.
 Gitari studied at the Kangaru High School, in Embu, and at the University of Nairobi, where he obtained a Bachelor of Arts degree.
+He studied theology at the University of Bristol as an external student of the University of London.

 He was ordained an Anglican priest in 1972 by Bishop Obadiah Kariuki.
 He was consecrated the first bishop of the Diocese of Mount Kenya East on 20 July 1975, aged only 37 years old.
 He was the founder of St. Andrews College of Theology and Development in Kabare.
 He remained in office until 1990, when the Diocese of Mount Kenya East was divided into two new dioceses, Embu and Kirinyaga.
 He was then nominated the first bishop of the Diocese of Kirinyaga, which he was until 1996.

 Gitari tenure at the Dioceses of Mount Kenya East and Kirinyanga witness an amazing growth of membership, due to his Evangelicalism.
 He led many missions in Kenyan universities and also promoted the development, theological education, liturgical renewal and women's ordination to the priesthood.
 He served as chairman of the Provincial Board of Theological Education at the Anglican Church of Kenya.
 He was also chairman of the board of St. Paul's University, Limuru.
 He was involved with the ecumenical movement, both with Protestants and Roman Catholics.

 Gitari pastoral work led to political controversy, since he felt it was his duty to preach against land grabbing by powerful politicians and economic injustice.
 He also protested against constitutional changes that led to vote by queuing instead of secret vote.
 His strong opposition to undemocratic practises, namely queuing during 1988 general elections and to political killings earned him many foes.
 In the night of 21 April 1989, his house was raided by a group of about 100 thugs who threatened to kill him.
 The help of his neighbours lead to the bandits escape.